 Volunteers Employment Protection works in a similar way to Parental Leave to provide employment protection to employees in the territorial or armed services in specific situations.
-Should you require further information in regards to your specific obligations, do not hesitate to contact the AdviceLine on 0800 300 362.

-Remember:
+Remember

-- ▶ Always call AdviceLine to check you have the latest guide (refer to the publication date below). - ▶ Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - ▶ Use our AdviceLine employment advisors as a sounding board to test your views. - ▶ Get one of our consultants to draft an agreement template that's tailor-made for your business. - ▶ Visit our website www.busiensscentral.org.nz regularly. - Attend our member briefings (held every 4 months) to keep up to date with all changes. - ▶ Send your staff to Business Central Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - · Get one of our consultants to draft an agreement template that's tailor-made for your business.